pielube/MESSpy/README.md

 It's an object oriented program structured on three levels: REC, location and technologies.
 Models of different technologies are avialable and still under development to include new fetures and more realistic detalis.
 At the current stage the following technologies can be included in the simulations:
-- Photovoltaic field
+- Photovoltaic panels
+- Wind turbines
-- Battery
+- Batteries
-- Electrolyzer
+- Electrolyzers
 - Fuel Cells
-- Hydrogen Tank
+- Hydrogen tanks
-- Heat Pumps
+- Heat pumps
-- Boiler
+- Boilers

 ### MESS needs the hourly load profiles as input as a .csv file
 Depending on the type of meter installed, these data is in some cases made available by the electricity/gas supplier, in others it must be requested, while sometimes it cannot be obtained.
 In the latter case, specific programmes are required to generate such profiles in the specific .csv format needed as one of the program inputs.
 There are many programmes available online, the authors recommend the following:\